Timmy: Timmy Turner... boy!

-- Sure, Let's Go with That: Cosmo and Wanda let Jimmy think they're computer programs so he'd not find out they're fairies.
-By the second special, Jimmy has figured out the truth.
+- Sure, Let's Go with That: Cosmo and Wanda let Jimmy think they're computer programs so he doesn't find out they're fairies.

 - Take a Third Option: The plot of When Nerds Collide revolves around Cindy whether to take Jimmy or Timmy to the Friday the 13th dance.
-In the end, Jorgen solves the problem by creating portals at the dance so she can go with both.
+In the end, Jorgen, as a repayment for rounding up the anti-fairies and freeing him from Calamitous' control, solves the problem by creating portals at the dance so she can go with both.